 In 2002, a foundation Tartu Environmental Education Centre was established, the main task of which is to enhance the environmental education and awareness through publications, lectures, excursions and other events.
-In 2006-2007, the principles of environmental education were elaborated in cooperation with the Ministry of the Environment and the Ministry of Education and Science, the importance of environmental education is emphasized also in the “Development plan of general educational system for 2007-2013” approved by the Government of the Republic at the beginning of 2007.

-In the administrative area of the Ministry of Agriculture the most extensive means for improving EA (environmental awareness) and EE (environmental education) is the Rural Development Plan of Estonia for and 2007-2013, especially the measure for Axis II, “Environment and land maintenance”.
-In order to receive benefits, the rural producers have to act in an environmentally friendly manner.
-One of the requirements for receiving benefits is participation in the mandatory trainings.
-Within the framework of the measure 1.1.
-Training and Information Activities of the Rural Development Plan for 2007-2013, “Training and Information Activities”, training regarding conformity to the requirements for agricultural advisers and rural producers have been organised in years 2010-2013.
-Also in every spring the training regarding environmental benefits are organised for agricultural advisers and rural producers.(c) In 2013, there was general contentment nationally with the legal requirements on the establishment and functioning of NGOs, problems arose with the instability of support schemes.
+(c) In 2016, there was general contentment nationally with the legal requirements on the establishment and functioning of NGOs, problems arose with the instability of support schemes.
 A NGO considered in the response of 2013 that the bases for determining the operating grant are not transparent.
 Public authorities have more and more included NGOs in the composition of different regular or specific committees, although the possibilities of NGOs to affect decisions are often restricted and vary.
 Bigger NGOs have received some financial support from the State in recent years which has helped to cover partly the overhead costs.
-Ministry of the Interior supports environmental associations through Network of Estonian Non-profit Organisations, NENO (EMSL in Estonian) with an annual operating grant.
-The members of NENO also include Estonian Fund for Nature and Estonian Environmental Law Center (EELC).
-Mutual respect and partnership between the State and NGOs has improved significantly recently; in some cases the representatives of NGOs are included in the delegations for international negotiations.
+Ministry of the Interior supports Network of Estonian Non-profit Organisations, NENO (EMSL in Estonian) with an annual operating grant.
+The members of NENO also include Estonian Fund for Nature and Estonian Environmental Law Center (EELC), for whom NENO provides protection of interest by legal means, but its members receive no support from NENO.
+Mutual respect and partnership between the State and NGOs has improved significantly recently; in some cases, the representatives of NGOs are included in the delegations for international negotiations.
 The desire, interest and need for further development of cooperation exist on both sides, with the obstacles laying mainly in shortages of human, financial and time resources.
 Pursuant to the responses of the ministries non-profit organisations are recognised and supported as equal partners, including recognition of their independence by including them to decision-making processes.
 Funding of non-profit organisations does not provide any right for the donor neither to harm independence of the organisation nor affect it in order to make the organisation deciding in the benefit of the donor.
 During the last years the arrangement of the legal side of the operation of the NGOs and foundations has become remarkably less complicated, thanks to the development of digital systems (digital signature, electronic registers).